Skip to Content, Navigation, or Footer.

 Carly Hope

-Carly Hope is an assistant news editor for the Daily.
-Carly is a sophomore and can be reached at carly.hope@tufts.edu.
+Carly Hope is a news editor for the Daily.
+She's a sophomore interested in anthropology and political science, and can be reached at carly.hope@tufts.edu

 Tufts Blue Cannon Painting.jpg